 Greatek's operating principles include robust growth, proactive innovations, and prudent investments.
-The 2022 capital expenditures amounted to approximately NT\$3.3 billion, and most of which went toward increasing packaging, testing, and die processing service (DPS) capacity and improving production efficiency and costs.
-Though capital expenditure has increased, the Company's ending cash balance as of December 31, 2022 was NT\$3.8 billion due to continued profitability and adequate financial income and expenditure controls.
-The current ratio was 296%, helping the Company to maintain sound and robust financial structure.
+Due to the weak overall economy in 2023, capital expenditures were tightened, capital expenditures amounted to approximately NT\$1.35 billion, and most of which went toward increasing packaging and testing capacity and improving production efficiency and costs.
+The Company's ending cash balance as of December 31, 2023 was NT\$4.7 billion due to continued profitability and adequate financial income and expenditure controls.
+The current ratio was 358%, helping the Company to maintain sound and robust financial structure.
 Financial income and expenditure and profitability analysis are stated as follows: